Here are a few of the persons (with the year the photo was taken) who made magnetic sound recording possible.

 Oberlin Smith 1888

-Magnetic recording was conceived of as early as 1877 by the American engineer Oberlin Smith and demonstrated in Smith's first diagrampractice in 1898 by Danish engineer Valdemar Poulsen.
+Magnetic recording was conceived of as early as 1877 by the American engineer Oberlin Smith and demonstrated in practice in 1898 by Danish engineer Valdemar Poulsen.
 Analog magnetic wire recording, and its successor, magnetic tape recording, involve the use of a magnetizable medium which moves with a constant speed past a recording head.
 An electrical signal, which is analogous to the sound that is to be recorded, is fed to the recording head, inducing a pattern of magnetization similar to the signal.
 A playback head can then pick up the changes in magnetic field from the tape and convert it into an electrical signal.

 On September 8, 1888, Smith published a short note entitled "Some Possible Forms of the Phonograph" in the British journal Electrical World, where he suggested (probably for the first time) the use of permanent magnetic impressions for the recording of sound.
 Smith suggested using cotton or silk thread, into which steel dust or short clippings of fine wire could be suspended.
 These particles were to be magnetized in accordance with the alternating current from a microphone source.
 Smith also discussed the possibility of using a hard metal wire or chain, but preferred the thread.